Free exercise library

 Compound those small improvements over weeks and months, and suddenly you're painting at a level you couldn't have imagined when you started.

-It's when you redo paintings multiple times, really focusing on improving a particular area or skill—that's when you slowly move forwards.
+It's when you redo paintings multiple times, really focusing on improving a particular area—that's when you slowly move forwards.
 And then suddenly, your growth speeds up.
-It becomes easier and easier.

 Those "failed" paintings aren't failures—they're stepping stones.
 Every single one teaches you something.
 The artists who improve fastest are the ones who can look at an unsuccessful painting, identify what went wrong, and try again without beating themselves up.

-At some point, you have to be able to assess your own work and make decisions without someone holding your hand.
+At some point, you have to be able to assess your own work without someone holding your hand.
 Here are the questions I ask myself when I review my paintings:

 Don't get hung up on materials.
 I use basic colours—reds, yellows, blues.
-I use basic brushes—just some round brushes.
-You can upgrade materials later if you want.
+Basic brushes—just some rounds.
+You can upgrade later if you want.
 But it's not required.

 It's not the equipment that makes the difference.
 It's you.